-“Water for Two” is a unique therapeutic intervention course that is designed to support and enhance parent-child relationships.
+“Water for Two” is a unique intervention course designed to support and enhance the parent-child relationship.

-This program was created by two experienced therapists, Yael Livne and Hagit Kirshner-Shalom, who partnered to build an integrative modality of dyadic work using Water Play Therapy.
+This program was created by two experienced therapists- Yael Livne and Hagit Kirshner-Shalom; both have partnered to build this integrative modality of dyadic work using Water Play Therapy.

 About the Course

-This course integrates different methods, knowledge, and practices that together establish an innovative working model in parent-child connection.
+This course integrates different methods, knowledge, and practices that together establish an innovative working model for parent-child connection.

-The common water play will be utilised as a catalyst for the attachment process, building trust and communication, aiming to strengthen the dyadic bond.
+The mutual Water Play will be utilized as a catalyst for attachment processes, building trust and communication, aiming to strengthen the dyadic bond.

-- Three working techniques of joint water play will be presented.
+- Three working techniques of Dyad Water Play will be presented and practiced.

-- Parent-child activities and practical tools will be shared, include telehealth modification.
+- Parent-Child activities and practical tools will be shared, including telehealth modification.

-- The learning will be interactive with clips and demos to bring the learning to life.
+- The learning will be interactive with clips, exercises, and demos to bring the learning to life.

-- By the end of the course, participants will be able to use this method with their relevant clienteles.
+- By the end of the course, participants will be able to use Dyad Water-Play as an assessment tool and as enabling tool with their relevant clients.

-- Intro: advantages and principles of expressive therapy, dyadic work, and water play.
+- Intro: an overview of attachment theory, advantages and principles of expressive therapy, dyadic work, and water play.